ThomasBernard03/AndroidTools/README.md

 ## ⚡️ Installation

-You can install application from githib releases
+You can install application from Github releases